things4u/LoRa-LMIC-1.51/README.md

 (c) M. Westenberg, Feb 11, 2016

 This library implements the LoRaWAN stack for a LoRa network.
-It contains the full LoRa stack and works on Teensy platform, ESP8266 en the Ardino Atmega328
+It contains the full LoRa stack and works on Teensy platform, ESP8266 and the Ardino Atmega328

-The Library is a port of LMIC-1.5 LoRa library to Arduino/Atmega 328 and the ESP8266, these the AES functions are a melt of two existing libraries:
+The Library is a port of LMIC-1.5 LoRa library to Arduino/Atmega 328 and the ESP8266, and especially the AES functions are a melt of two existing libraries:

 1. The LMIC-1.5 library of IBM which was ported to Arduino (Teensy) IDE by Thomas Telkamp and Matthijs Kooijman